United States news media and the Vietnam War: Escalation, 1965-1967

-In a key televised debate from 15 May 1965, Eric Sevareid, reporting for CBS, conducted a debate between McGeorge Bundy and Hans Morgenthau dealing with an acute summary of the main war concerns of the U.S. as seen at that time: "(1) What are the justifications for the American presence in Vietnam – why are we there?
+In a key televised debate from 15 May 1965, Eric Sevareid, reporting for CBS, conducted a debate between two of Johnson’s advisers, McGeorge Bundy and Hans Morgenthau, dealing with an acute summary of the main war concerns of the U.S. as seen at that time: "(1) What are the justifications for the American presence in Vietnam – why are we there?
 (2) What is the fundamental nature of this war?
 Is it aggression from North Vietnam or is it basically, a civil war between the peoples of South Vietnam?
 (3) What are the implications of this Vietnam struggle in terms of Communist China's power and aims and future actions?
 And (4) What are the alternatives to our present policy in Vietnam?"

 From 40 in 1964, the press corps in South Vietnam had grown to 282 by January 1966.
 By August that number had jumped to 419.
-Of the 282 at the beginning of the year, only 110 were Americans, and 67 were South Vietnamese, 26 Japanese, 24 British, 13 Korean, 11 French, and seven German.
-Of the Americans present, 72 were more than 31 years old, and 60 of them were over the age of 36.
-The same was true of the 143 non-Americans.
+Of the 282 at the beginning of the year, only 110 were Americans; 67 were South Vietnamese, 26 Japanese, 24 British, 13 Korean, 11 French, and seven were German.
+Of the Americans present, 72 were more than 31 years old, including 60 over the age of 36; similar age demographics were present among the 143 non-Americans.
 (Note: These numbers, however, were deceiving.
-Fully half of those accredited were not reporters but instead technicians, secretaries, drivers, translators, and wives.)
+Fully half of those accredited were not reporters but instead technicians, secretaries, drivers, translators or wives.)
 Correspondents with valid accreditations had to show their credentials to receive a card that gave them access to military transportation and facilities.
 All other correspondents had to present a letter from their editors stating that they represented a bona fide newsgathering organization, which would take responsibility for their conduct.
 Freelance correspondents were required to produce a letter from one of their clients affirming that agency's willingness to purchase their work.

 An early divide between the personalities of the US government and the Saigon press corps can be seen in the aftermath of Operation Starlite, a large-scale search-and-destroy mission conducted during the escalation phase of 1965.
-Although highly successful, the operation would see a resupply convoy: Column 21, disabled and pinned down under heavy enemy fire.
-Although the ambushers would be forced back and the survivors rescued, the United States Marine Corps would deny the Column's existence just the very next day, preferring to focus on the operation's success instead, much to the ire of the reporting journalists, who had risked their lives to help load the column's many casualties onto their impromptu evacuation helicopter.
+Although highly successful, the operation saw a resupply convoy, Column 21, disabled and pinned down under heavy enemy fire.
+Although the ambushers were forced back and the survivors rescued, the United States Marine Corps would deny the column's existence just the very next day, preferring to focus on the operation's success instead, much to the ire of the reporting journalists, who had risked their lives to help load the column's many casualties onto their impromptu evacuation helicopter.